 Who can be a Mentor?

-- In a teaching position with tenure, OR has 7 years of teaching experience in a non-tenure track position.
+- Any SRCD member with tenure or 7 years of experience in an academic position or in a non-tenure track position.

-- Willing to commit to a 1 year mentoring relationship and follow program expectations.
+- Members must be willing to commit to mentoring for 1.5 years and follow program expectations.

 Who can be a Mentee?